-When washing is not being cleaned properly or comes out with marks on most people blame the washing machine.
-But there are more explanations for this problem where the user is at fault than where the washing machine is at fault.
+When washing is not being cleaned properly, or comes out with marks on, most people blame the washing machine.
+But there are other explanations for this problem and sometimes the user is at fault.
+So you need to eliminate all user faults before blaming the washing machine.

 Possible causes of washing not getting clean properly

-It can be possible for collapsed drum bearings, or a cracked or broken drum shaft, to allow the inner drum to scrape on the inside of the outer tub causing marks on clothes, but this is rare, and should also generate excess noise.
-If there is no other obvious fault, such as the drum not turning, and the washing machine goes through the wash cycle as normal, and spins the clothes dry at the end, then carefully eliminate the first list of points before calling an engineer or complaining to the retailer.
+If there is no obvious fault on the washing machine, such as the drum not turning, and the washing machine goes through the wash cycle as normal, and spins the clothes dry at the end, with no errors showing, then carefully eliminate the list of user faults above before calling an engineer or complaining to the retailer.

 Maybe the washing machine is just not very good at washing